roshan076/My-Portfolio/Web-Design/README.md

 ### 9. Balance Sheet
 The [`9.Balance-Sheet`](./9.Balance-Sheet/index.html) folder contains a project designed to display a company's financial status across multiple years.
 It emphasizes the use of CSS pseudo-selectors to style tables and enhance the visual appeal and readability of financial data while ensuring accessibility features for users.

+### 10. fCC Cat Painting
+The [`fCC-Cat-Painting`](./10.fCC-Cat-Painting/index.html) folder contains a project that presents a graphical illustration of a cat's face using HTML and CSS.
+This exercise focuses on manipulating shapes, colors, and CSS pseudo-elements to create a realistic cat face, including eyes, nose, whiskers, and ears, demonstrating layout control and creative use of CSS properties.

 ## Acknowledgments
 - These projects were completed as guided exercises provided by freeCodeCamp.